-In the University of Michigan study mentioned above, there was a major increase – by up to 5 times – in rates of several adverse events, particularly sepsis (a bacterial blood infection), venous thromboembolism (a blood clot in a deep vein) and bone fracture, in patients who were on corticosteroids for a short time.
+In the University of Michigan study mentioned above, there was a major increase — by up to five times — in rates of several adverse events, particularly sepsis, venous thromboembolism (a blood clot in a deep vein) and bone fracture, in patients who were on corticosteroids for a short time.
 These issues occurred even at low doses, and the higher risk of adverse effects lingered even weeks or months after patients stopped taking the drug.

 You should also be aware there is the potential for psychological side effects.
 Prednisone affects areas of the brain that manage the regulation of different neurotransmitters, including serotonin and dopamine — both of which can impact mood.

 When fitness instructor Gabriela Correa suddenly developed a red, itchy rash over most of her body, her dermatologist prescribed a one-week course of prednisone.
 After a few days of taking it, however, Correa felt noticeably more anxious — she was “freaking out for no reason,” as she put it — and had trouble falling and staying asleep.
 She called her doc, who advised her to stop taking prednisone.
 Fortunately, most of the rash had already cleared up by then, so no further treatment was needed, and she did not experience any additional problems related to the medication.

 When prednisone is used on a long-term basis for the treatment of a serious medical condition, patients should be monitored for negative effects that may include a reduced ability to fight infection, reduced wound healing, softening of bones, skin discoloration, increased sweating, mood swings and behavioral changes, digestion problems, muscle weakening, glaucoma and decreased sex drive.